MthwRobinson/fake_news_finder/README.md

 }
 ```

-You can test the models inn python using the following code:
+You can test the models in python using the following code:
 ```python
 perf = nc.compare_models(
   model_list = model_list,